DeepaTS-git/Predict-the-Success-of-Bank-telemarketing/README.md

-## Predict the Success of Bank Telemarketing (Academic Machine Learning Project)
+## Predict the Success of Bank Telemarketing

 Course Component: MLP Project

 ## Overview:
-This project focuses on predicting the success of bank telemarketing campaigns, where customers are contacted via phone calls to promote a bank term deposit.
+This academic project focuses on predicting the success of bank telemarketing campaigns, where customers are contacted via phone calls to promote a bank term deposit.
 The objective is to build a machine learning classification model that predicts whether a customer will subscribe to the product (yes or no) based on demographic, financial, and campaign-related features.